Skip to content

 2. PostToolBatch hook sat in the background, summing tokens after every tool batch.

-3. MCP server (the claude-goal MCP) gave the worker create_goal / get_goal / update_goal tools.
+3. MCP server (the claude-goal MCP) gave the worker create_goal / get_goal / update_goal tools, plus resume_goal / abandon_goal for explicit blocked-goal recovery.

 4. Evaluator subagent (would have) verified the objective by querying the DB and running tools before marking complete.